inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 Then edit the resultant `.php` file (or, better, where `config()` options exist, add them to `.env`).

-These `.dist` files represent v3 funtionality that has not yet been fully ported to v4/Laravel.
+These `.dist` files represent v3 functionality that has not yet been fully ported to v4/Laravel.

 ### Update the Database Schema